Everything Lube: Your Complete Guide To Personal Lubricants

 While there’s debate around whether or not parabens are also endocrine-disruptors, avoiding questionable ingredients like this one is a good idea.

-Like cyclomethicone, it’s thought that PERC has also been linked to damaging one’s reproductive system, as well as nervous system, and “may adversely affect fetal development during pregnancy.”
+It’s thought that PERC has been linked to damaging one’s reproductive system, as well as nervous system, and “may adversely affect fetal development during pregnancy.”

 You’re probably not thinking about getting cancer when things get hot and heavy — at least, I hope you’re not!

 But according to the National Toxicology Program, PERC, which is known as tetrachlorethylene, is “reasonably anticipated” to cause certain types of cancer, such as bladder cancer and non-Hodgkin’s lymphoma.